-‘Six reasons watertight models matter’ makes the case for that whenever possible, surface models should be converted to solid models.
+‘Six reasons watertight models matter’ makes the case that whenever possible, surface models should be converted to solid models.

 What is a ‘watertight’ solid model?